 - Now try to connect to the website again.
 Does it open in Safe Mode?

-- Type about:addons in the Firefox URL bar and press Enter.
+- Type the following line in the URL bar and press Enter:

 - Press the Disable buttons to switch the add-ons off.

 - Restart the browser, and open the website again.

 According to users, you might be able to fix ssl_error_rx_record_too_long error simply by reinstalling Firefox.
 Sometimes your installation can get corrupted and that can lead to this and many other errors.

 However, several users reported that they fixed the problem simply by reinstalling Firefox.
 There are several ways to reinstall Firefox, but if you want to remove it completely, it’s advised to use uninstaller software.

 In case you’re not familiar, uninstaller software is a special application that will remove the selected program along with all of its files and registry entries.

 By using one of these tools, you’ll completely remove the selected application ensuring that there are no leftover files.
 If you’re looking for a powerful uninstaller software, we recommend Revo Uninstaller.

 Why do we recommend Revo Uninstaller?
 Because it doesn’t only remove the program like a usual uninstall but is also delete any possible leftovers.